16Bitt/kubemem/README.md

 Kubernetes currently aggregates probe logs in kubelet, and only if logging is set to verbosity level 4 or higher.
 See [this issue](https://github.com/16Bitt/kubemem/issues/1) for more info about how kubernetes handles probe logs if you'd like to capture them.

+As a workaround, set your logfile parameter to `/proc/1/fd/1` to write to the containers PID 1 stdout for logging.